How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy, as it may cause harm to the developing baby if it is taken by the mother while pregnant.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if nintedanib passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.